1943 Whenuapai Consolidated Liberator crash

-History
+Accident

 The Consolidated C-87 Liberator Express aircraft was transferring Japanese men, women, and children of the Consular Corps, to exchange for Allied POWs.
 On 2 August 1943, it took off from Whenuapai Aerodrome runway 04 at 2:20 am, with rain and fog conditions at minimums for departure, and quickly passed through low stratus.
 Captain Herschel Laughlin's gyro horizon had inadvertently been left caged - while the instrument displayed level flight, the aircraft entered a steepening bank to the left.
 The crew detected the problem in a few seconds, but as the aircraft was straightening up and levelling out, it hit the ground at about 322 km/h, bounced a few times and exploded.
 The third bounce threw its first officer, R. John Wisda, out through the canopy; he rolled end over end about 100 m through mud and reeds.
 A medic later found him trying to keep warm near a burning tyre.
 R. John Wisda survived the crash.
 The major factors of the accident were the lack of a pre-flight checklist, and crew fatigue (126 flying hours in the last 26 days).

-The crash killed three of the five crew (United States nationals), and eleven of the twenty-five passengers (eight Japanese and three Thai nationals).
-Two additional passengers died later from injuries. took the surviving internees from Wellington to Sydney three months later.
+Aftermath

 TVNZ covered the crash during the programme Secret New Zealand in 2003, and posited the accident was covered up, due to concerns of reprisals against POWs.